gf-peru-covers/TehPurpleFunkin_Voicebanks/README.md

-# TehPurpleSpartan_Voicebanks
+# TehPurpleSpartan Voicebanks
 If you are going to use any of my voicebanks, please give me credits
 -------------------------------------------------------------------------
-(README EN ESPAÑOL, POR FAVOR TRADUCELO)
+(README IN SPANISH, PLEASE TRANSLATE IT)

 Hola! soy TehPurpleSpartan, el creador de varios covers y estos voicebanks